 By a remarkable coincidence, François-André Danican Philidor (1726-1795) was, besides being a prominent chess master, a prolific composer of opera and the last generation of a family integral with 18th century music in France.
 I just ordered a recording of his opera “Sancho Pança dans son isle” — yes, that Sancho Panza.
 Argentuille would have been of the next generation, but its a start.
 I’m imagining a hybrid of Steve Martin’s play “Picasso at the Lapine Agile” and Samuel Barber’s chamber opera “A Hand of Bridge”, which crams more psychological introspection into nine minutes than I thought possible.

-”Philidor” itself will never exist, and it’s libretto is almost as unlikely, though I might, just might conjure a snippet of dialogue that migh5 constitute a duet between the two principals, Messrs Philidor and Franklin.
+”Philidor” itself will never exist, and it’s libretto is almost as unlikely, though I might, just might conjure a snippet of dialogue that would constitute a duet between the two principals, Messrs Philidor and Franklin.
 That, I hope, is where Barber and Martin come into the picture: Barber’s librettist was Gian Carlo Menotti, and a finer writer of “book” for this plot is outside my experience.
-And Steve Martin’s talent for banter, the give and take between and among artistically best characters is what I need right now for stimulation.
+And Steve Martin’s talent for banter, the robust give and take between and among characters is what I need right now for stimulation.

 Ultimately, of course, there will have been a performance and a review of same in the Plantagenet.
 Stay tuned.